Who to contact about safeguarding issues

 Commissioning and procurement

 Any external agencies visiting the premises must respect this setting’s policies and procedures at all times and not discuss overheard conversations or information regarding children and families outside the setting.
-Any concerns regarding safeguarding must immediately be advised to the Lead Person or if concerns relate to her the complainant must contact the Local Authority Designated Officer (see section 20 of the Manual).
+Any concerns regarding safeguarding must immediately be advised to the Lead Person or if concerns relate to her the complainant must contact our safeguarding deputy or the Local Authority Designated Officer (see section 20 of The Manual).

 Breaches of this Safeguarding Policy by external contractors or visitors will be taken very seriously and appropriate action will be taken.

 Whistleblowing and complaints

 - A separate complaints procedure exists which should be followed by any individual who has concerns about staff or practice in the setting.

 - All concerns regarding safeguarding must be directed to the Lead Person.